FCollinge/pokemon-browser/README.md

 Bit of research shows that the spinner is shadcn/ui.
 That means i'll be able to build it in later, but I'll wait until I see what else I need to get from there (I imagine buttons, skeletons etc)

-I decided it's better to go down the shadcn/ui path sooner than later, so I added as many useful components as I could find using npx
+I decided it's better to go down the shadcn/ui path sooner than later, so I added as many useful components as I could find using npx.

+I'll rewrite the detail loading page using shadcn and lucide now.